 c.
 Assisting in the performance of remediation steps in the event of a detected vulnerability or compromise.

 a.
 Information technology resources must be available to support the University’s mission.
-Staff may need to inspect the resources to maintain or improve the function, if there is a suspicion of misconduct or if there may be a violation of Federal, State, local law or evidence of violation of University policy.
+The university reserves the right to inspect such resources to maintain or improve functionality, or if there is a suspicion of misconduct or a potential violation of federal, state, local law, or University policy.

 a.
-Individuals using wireless networks owned by Boise State do so subject to applicable laws and Boise State policies.
-Users assume all associated risks and agree to hold Boise State and its employees harmless for: (1) the compromise of any personal information (e.g., credit card numbers); (2) any damage caused to users’ hardware or software due to security issues; or (3) any other harm caused by viruses or hacking while on Boise State wireless networks.
+An individual using a network owned by the university does so subject to applicable laws and University policies.
+A user assumes all associated risks and agrees to hold Boise State University and its employees harmless for: 1) the compromise of any personal information (e.g., credit card numbers); 2) any damage caused to users’ hardware or software due to security issues; or 3) any other harm caused by viruses or hacking while on University Networks.

-The responsibility of connectivity to the Data Network and the services it provides is shared equally by all Boise State University members.
-In the event of an incident that affects the ability of end-users to access the Data Backbone, OIT will take whatever steps necessary to fix the problem.
-In the event that an incident occurs off-hours, the senior person in Technology Services will follow the emergency response plan, which may result in the disconnection of a building or the re-routing of fiber.
+The responsibility of connectivity to the Network and the services it provides is shared equally by all members of the University community.
+In the event of an incident that affects the ability of end-users to access the Network, OIT will take all appropriate steps necessary to fix the problem.
+In the event that an incident occurs off-hours, the senior person in Technology Services will follow the Emergency Response Plan which may result in the disconnection of a building or the rerouting of fiber.

 5. Policy Non-Compliance